atleaststartsomewhere/derpheim/README.md

 # Installation

-Unzip the main finle, and then open each folder one by one.
+Unzip the main file, and then open each folder one by one.
 Copy all contents within and paste/move them to the following locations:

 1. ValheimPlus -> Valheim Game Folder
 2. BepInEx -> Valheim Game Folder